rv-rmcgavin/fe-mentor-tip-calculator/README-template.md

     - The dollar tip amount per person - Number
     - The dollar total amount per person - Number
 - Build out a mobile mockup with no functionality simply to achieve the mobile design.
+- I did that, and then it became very easy to figure out how to just do it with all the values.
+It's nearly done now.
+Not much left but the tweaks.
+- Break down Calculator component in to separate components: Bill, TipPercent, People, Display(output).

 ### Built with